cm718/Bamazon/README.md

 ![bamazon2](/images/bamazon2.png)

-## To set up Bamazon in on your device
+## To set up Bamazon on your device
 You will need to install the mysql and inquirer dependencies.
 ```javascript
 npm install mysql inquirer